 Appropriate attire includes soft-soled shoes, slacks, dresses/skirts, and a reasonable amount of jewelry.
-Lucas County Health Center issued recognition pins may be worn on the volunteer I.D. badge or clothing.
-All volunteers will wear closed toe footwear when in patient care areas - even if the volunteer does not typically volunteer there and is simply walking through the area.
+Lucas County Health Center logo attire may be worn.
+All volunteers will wear closed toe footwear when in patient care areas - even if the volunteer does not typically volunteer in patient care areas and is simply walking through the area.
 Volunteers who do not go to a patient care area may wear sandals.
 Sport sandals (Nike, Reebok, etc.), crocs with holes and beach footwear (flip flops or thongs) are not acceptable.

-Inappropriate attire includes thigh-level pants including shorts of any type, blue jeans, sweats or spandex, mini-skirts, shirts that expose the midriff.
+Inappropriate attire includes thigh-level pants including shorts of any type, blue jeans with holes, sweats or spandex, mini-skirts, shirts that expose the midriff.
 Perfume and cologne should not be worn in patient care areas.